SpeedCAD/SCADtools.Revit.UI.OptionsBar/README.md

             {
                 Label = "Use amount settings",

-                //To indicate the separation of the LabelTextBox with some control that is to its left MarginLeft = 10,
+                //To indicate the separation of the LabelCheckBox with some control that is to its left MarginLeft = 10,

                 //Implement controls to manage the IsChecked property